Police video from 'Cop City' operation doesn't show shooting

 City Council approved the $90 million Atlanta Public Safety Training Center in 2021, saying a state-of-the-art campus would replace substandard offerings and boost police morale, which is beset by hiring and retention struggles in the wake of violent protests against racial injustice that roiled the city after George Floyd’s death in 2020.

-Self-described “forest defenders” say that building the 85-acre (34-hectare) “Cop City” would involve cutting down so many trees that it would be environmentally damaging.
+Self-described “forest defenders” say that building the 85-acre (34-hectare) “Cop City” would cause an environmentally damaging loss of trees.
 They also oppose investing so much money in a project that they say will be used to practice “urban warfare.”

+Tortuguita, who preferred that moniker over their given name, had moved from Florida months ago to join the activists in the woods who had been protesting for over a year by camping out at the site.

 The January clearing operation was the latest attempt by law enforcement to remove the project’s opponents from the site.